Can Shampoo Cause Hair Loss? A Few Myths & Points To Remember

 • Sulfates

-Ammonium lauryl sulfate (ALS) and sodium lauryl sulfate (SLS) are the two most common sulfates used in shampoos.
 They are strong detergents that have good cleansing and foaming properties that create a rich lather.
 But the downside is that they can make your hair dull, frizzy, rough, and prone to tangling (1).
 These sulfates are potential irritants, even at low concentrations, and cause hair damage.
+If you notice chunks of your while you are shampooing, know that your shampoo has a huge concentration of sulfates.

 • Sodium Chloride

-Sodium chloride, also known as table salt, is used as a thickener in shampoos.
 It might dry out your hair and scalp and cause eye irritation and itchy scalp.
 High concentrations of sodium chloride can also cause hair loss (2).

 • Formaldehyde

-Formaldehyde is an antibiotici XA type of antimicrobial substance that inhibits or slows down the growth of bacteria in the human body. that helps keep your shampoo safe and shelf-stable.
 But high concentrations of formaldehyde can cause contact allergy and rashes (3).
-It is also considered a carcinogeni XAny substance, agent, or ingredient with the potential of causing cancer or increasing its risk.
+It is also considered a carcinogeni Any substance, agent, or ingredient with the potential of causing cancer or increasing its risk.
 (4).
 Formaldehyde and other preservatives penetrate the hair and interfere with hair growth and cause damage, leading to hair loss.

 protip_icon Did You Know?